AmandaPaiG3/AmandaPaiG3/README.md

 Hey, I'm Amanda  👋

-I'm a Web Developer, sometimes a photographer, and a multi hyphenated nerd, based in the Deep South.
+I'm a Web Developer, sometimes a photographer, and a multi hyphenated nerd, always learning something new.

 <!---